liamirpy/RAX-NET_ISCHEMIC_STROKE_SEGMENTATION/README.md

 > [!TIP]
-> For developing your own use and for comprehensive details, please read the information in the [dataset directory](./Dataset)
+> For developing your own use and for comprehensive details, please read the information in the [Dataset directory](./Dataset).

 > [!NOTE]